 During your third trimester you will be advised to think about how you want the birth of your child to go and there will be plenty of information available to you about all the options you have.
 Your birth plan can be as detailed as you like, although bear in mind that busy health professionals may not have time to read anything too long.
 In it you can think about your preferences for pain relief, preferences for what you want to happen to the baby immediately after the birth, such as whether you want the baby cleaned before it is given to you, how you want your birth partner to be involved and any special requests.
 Your midwife can discuss these options more fully and there will be plenty of decisions to make.

 You may find it helpful to discuss this with friends and family too so that you can find out what their experiences were.
-Some mums-to-be opt for home births, whereas some would rather be in the hospital environment.
+Some parents-to-be opt for home births, whereas some would rather be in the hospital environment.
 Some local areas have birth centres run by midwives that are either situated in or near a hospital and could be a good alternative for some women.
 Water births are very popular too and can be effective at reducing discomfort.
 Water births are available in birth centres and pools can be hired for use in your own home.
 Again, pain relief choices vary depending on where you give birth so it is important to talk to your midwife about what is right for you and what sort of birth you are planning.
 For more information visit the NHS website about labour and birth.
 You can also visit the NCT website for more detailed information about birth plans.

 You will also be encouraged to think about who you want your birth partner to be.
-You can have up to two people present with you, such as a relative, a friend, the baby’s father, or whoever you think could best support you.
+You can have up to two people present with you, such as a relative, a friend, your partner, the baby’s father, or whoever you think could best support you.
 If you do not have anyone you feel can support you, many hospitals have schemes where trained volunteers act as birth partners and stay with you and support you during your labour.
 Your GP or midwife should be able to give you some more information about whether this is possible in your area.

-There is so much to plan when you are pregnant such as names for your child, what baby equipment you will need, maternity and work issues, etc. These issues can be quite stressful and the planning may feel overwhelming at times, as there seem to be endless choices and decisions.
-Your baby needs very little other than love and care and a few basics, but there are endless products targeted at mums and dads to be and the pressure to buy expensive gadgets can be intense.
+There is so much to plan when you are pregnant such as names for your child, what baby equipment you will need, maternity, paternity and work issues, etc. These issues can be quite stressful and the planning may feel overwhelming at times, as there seem to be endless choices and decisions.
+Your baby needs very little other than love and care and a few basics, but there are endless products targeted at parents to be and the pressure to buy expensive gadgets can be intense.
 Seek advice from other parents who have been in your position, and if you don’t have family and friends you can ask then internet forums can be a great place to go to get handy tips on how to prepare for your baby without spending a fortune or wasting money.

 If you’re feeling overwhelmed you can always contact Family Lives, and for specific advice on maternity or paternity and work issues Working Families runs a helpline and web services.
 Their website also has useful tools to help you figure out how your pregnancy will impact on your benefits entitlements and your employment.